BioComputingUP/ring-pymol/README.md

 the one using APT works only for Linux users and might give different results depending on the version and distribution of your operating system.

 **NOTE**
-Sometimes PyMOL uses a Python executable (and relative Python packages) which is different from the one in your current environment.
+Sometimes PyMOL uses a Python executable (and relative Python packages) that is different from the one of your current environment.
 Please make sure you install Python pakages for the correct PyMOL executable.
 In Linux you can type `which pymol` and `which python` to see the path of the PyMOL and Python executables.
 If installed with Conda, the command should return something like `/opt/miniconda3/envs/myenv/bin/pymol` and `/opt/miniconda3/envs/myenv/bin/python`